harness-community/python_harness_feature_flags_play/README.md

 # Harness Feature Flags with Python

 This project demonstrates the use of Harness Feature Flags in a Python application.
-It fetches client data based on source IP and interacts with the Harness Feature Flags API to retrieve specific feature flag variations.
+It fetches client data based on source IP and interacts with the Harness Feature Flags API to play with feature flags and variations.

 ## Table of Contents